Your hair transplant—public knowledge or well-kept secret?hair restoration | hair transplant

 The good news is that follicular unit transplantation delivers undetectable results.
 No more “doll hair” looking plugs, and no strange color or texture incongruities (when the transplant is performed by an experienced physician) means that no one, not even your wife or hair stylist, can tell that you’ve had a hair transplant.
 But keep in mind that if someone is particularly observant they may notice that you have more hair now than you used to, which is certainly not the natural trajectory of hair loss.

 No right or wrong way

-Whether you are open and forthcoming or private and discreet about your hair transplant is entirely up to you.
+Whether you are open and forthcoming or choose to conceal your hair transplant is entirely up to you.
 There is no right way or wrong way to deal with it.
 It’s a personal decision to go forward with a transplant, and at the Hair Sciences Center we emphasize respect for the individual, and always exercise complete discretion in every sense.

 We will say this: 10 months out you won’t be able to hide your happiness.

 Dr. James A. Harris is an internationally renowned hair transplant surgeon, inventor of patented follicular unit extraction technology, published author in the field of hair restoration and an advocate for patient care.
 Learn more about Dr. Harris or read rave reviews from his patients.